FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 Indirect Care

 Lab review, referral follow-up, patient instruction drafting, care coordination.
 This is where most new revenue sits.
+See our complete FHO+ billing guide for the full breakdown.

 Telephone Care